-It is possible to complete the third semester at a foreign university.
+During the third semester it is possible to choose an in-company period (15 ECTS) or to complete the entire semester at a foreign university.

 §11 Programme language

 The programme's common constituent courses and profile courses are offered in English.
 In classes where all students and the teacher master Danish, teaching may be provided in Danish, whereas the written material will be available in English.
 If warranted by special circumstances, certain elective courses may be offered exclusively in Danish.